 Employees who suffer any disability arising out of and in the course of their employment, as defined by the Workers' Compensation Laws of the State of California shall be entitled to the benefits as provided by the Workers' Compensation Laws of the State of California or, upon eligibility to retire under the Public Employees Retirement System (PERS).
-Workers' Compensation benefits shall be determined and paid in accordance with the Workers' Compensation Laws of the State of California upon a determination that the illness or injury is covered by the Workers' Compensation Laws of the State of California.
+Workers' Compensation benefits shall be determined and paid in accordance with the Workers' Compensation Laws of the State of California.
 "Integration" of accumulated leave with Workers' Compensation is to be automatic.
 For the purposes of this subsection, integration shall mean the use of accrued leave to supplement Worker's Compensation payments to the employee.
 An employee shall determine which of their accrued leaves be used for integration.
 Available leaves for integration include sick leave, vacation, holiday or compensatory time to supplement Workers' Compensation payments.
 Except for benefits as provided by the Workers' Compensation Laws of the State of California and except for allowing employees to "integrate" accumulated leave, no additional pay or salary replacement shall be provided by the City of Alameda to the employee.